Water Activities in Charlotte

 Area: Mooresville

 Formerly a granite quarry, The Quarry at Carrigan Farms is an idyllic natural swimming hole in Mooresville.
 The 25-foot-deep swimming hole, surrounded by jaw-dropping granite cliffs, is an absolute must for any summer swimming list.
-For lunch, pack a picnic or order from The Quarry Kitchen which serves sandwiches, salads, burgers and refreshing slushies.
+For lunch, pack a picnic or order from the on-site restaurant which serves sandwiches, salads, burgers and refreshing slushies.

 Area: Cornelius

-This park covers 46 acres that includes public waterfront beach access on Lake Norman.
-Lifeguards are on duty and swimming is open from Memorial Day to Labor Day, Saturdays and Sundays from noon to 6 p.m.
+This park covers 46 acres, including public waterfront beach access on Lake Norman.
+Lifeguards are on duty and swimming is open from Memorial Day to Labor Day.
 There are also boat launches, a fishing pier and walking trails for a perfect day on the lake.

 Ray’s Splash Planet

-Ray’s Splash Planet, an aquatic recreation destination from Mecklenburg County Parks and Recreation department, is a great way to play no matter the weather.
-This indoor facility features slides, interactive water features and a lazy river.
+Ray’s Splash Planet, an aquatic destination from Mecklenburg County Parks and Recreation, is a great way to play no matter the weather.
+This indoor waterpark features slides, including a three-story water slide, along with a lazy river, quick current pool and more.

-The U.S. National Whitewater Center has tons of water sports that cover all ages and skill levels.
-The relaxed environment is perfect for younger participants and first timers, while action seekers can enjoy adventure rafting on fast-paced class III-IV rapids.
-Located on the Catawba River, this outdoor destination offers scenic flat-water activities as well, such as kayaking and stand-up paddle boarding, on the river’s calm, flowing waters.
+The Whitewater Center has tons of water sports that cover all ages and skill levels.
+Action seekers can enjoy adventure rafting on fast-paced class II-IV rapids.
+Located on the Catawba River, this outdoor destination offers scenic flat-water activities as well, such as kayaking and stand-up paddleboarding.

 Public Pools

 Got a few hours to spare?
 Have some fun in the sun at one of the city’s splash pads or “spraygrounds.”
-Charlotte’s Spraygrounds can be found throughout the county and feature unique sprays, nozzles and spouts to keep you cool during hot days.
-Visit Cordelia Park in Villa Heights (right next to the public pool), Dilworth’s Latta Park, Veterans Park in Plaza Midwood, Nevin Park in North Charlotte, the West Charlotte Recreation Center or take a day in Uptown at the Fish Fountains on The Green or at First Ward Park.
+Find spraygrounds in Charlotte throughout the county that feature unique sprays, nozzles and spouts to keep you cool during hot days.
+You can also head Uptown to splash around in the fish fountains at The Green or splash pads at First Ward Park.